TechCompare

 About Design & Accessibility Tools

-TechCompare's design tools cover the two colour questions that come up on every project: what is this colour in every format, and is this text/background combination accessible?
+TechCompare's design tools cover the two color questions that come up on every project: what is this color in every format, and is this text/background combination accessible?
 The Color Picker converts between HEX, RGB, HSL, CMYK, and HSV in real time as you drag.
-The Contrast Checker evaluates any two colours against WCAG 2.1 AA and AAA thresholds for normal and large text.
+The Contrast Checker evaluates any two colors against WCAG 2.1 AA and AAA thresholds for normal and large text.

-Use these when translating a brand palette to code, auditing a design for WCAG compliance, or picking an accessible shade of an existing brand colour.
-Both run entirely in the browser and don't require any design-software licence.
+Use these when translating a brand palette to code, auditing a design for WCAG compliance, or picking an accessible shade of an existing brand color.
+Both run entirely in the browser and don't require any design-software license.

 Frequently asked questions